-Nike Girls Basketball Camp University of Mary Washington Fredericksburg, Virginia
+Eagles Nike Girls Basketball Camp the University of Mary Washington Fredericksburg, Virginia

-US Sports and Nike Basketball Camps are proud to welcome back UMW to our camp family!
-UMW Head Women's Basketball Coach Deena Applebury will direct one week of camp at the beautiful Mary Washington campus in Fredericksburg, Virginia from July 21-24, 2013.
+US Sports and Nike Basketball Camps are excited to be offering another session of Nike girls basketball camp at UMW this summer!
+Head Women's Basketball Coach, Deena Applebury will direct one week of camp at the beautiful Mary Washington campus in Fredericksburg, Virginia from July 16-20, 2014.

 University of Mary Washington boasts one of the nicest basketball gyms on the east coast and provides the perfect setting to get better this summer.
 Coach Appelbury has built Mary Washington into a CAC powerhouse and has won Coach of the Year award 6 times in the past 9 years.
 Coach Applebury and her staff of high level college players and coaches are dedicated to the improvement of each camper and making camp a truly memorable experience.